Children’s Mental Health Week

 Around three children in every primary school class has a mental health problem (1).
 In addition, many children and young people struggle with a range of challenges such as bullying or bereavement.

-FAN New Releases are supporting 606 Distribution’s title System Crasher – a portrayal of the life of chaotic 9-year-old Benni (Helena Zengel) who keeps getting expelled from one foster home after another due to her uncontrollable aggression.
+FAN New Releases supported 606 Distribution’s title System Crasher in 2020 – a portrayal of the life of chaotic 9-year-old Benni (Helena Zengel) who keeps getting expelled from one foster home after another due to her uncontrollable aggression.

 Too young to be held in treatment programmes and too violent to stay in group homes, she is a ‘system crasher’ – the unofficial, controversial name given to children who slip through the cracks of the German Child Protective Services.
 A seed of hope appears as Benni is given an anger management trainer to help her.

-The film will be made available with English audio description and descriptive subtitles
+The film is available with English audio description and descriptive subtitles

 Cinema and mental health